Organizations and companies in the Northwest gain competitive advantages while cutting costs through NEEA’s training and certification programs

 Building Operator Certification (BOC®) is a credential program offering hands-on training in HVAC, lighting and energy benchmarking for the region’s building maintenance employees, developed and initially funded by NEEA from 1997 to 2002.
 Through BOC training, employees gain the experience and competitive knowledge to help facilities improve their building energy performance.
-BOC has become a self-sustained credential program now available in 28 states as well as Canada, and has certified more than 9,000 professionals nationwide.
+BOC has become a self-sustained credential program now available in 28 states, and has certified more than 9,000 professionals nationwide.

 In an effort to reach more organizations and companies that operate buildings in the Northwest, NEEA partnered with BOC’s national program.
 NEEA’s Regional BOC Expansion initiative aims to accelerate adoption of energy efficiency practices by addressing market barriers to participation in BOC, such as lack of time, ability to pay, lack of service in rural markets, lack of awareness, and product performance standard.
 The goal of the initiative is to increase the value placed on BOC by employers and operators, which will lead to persistent energy savings over time.

 By developing a regional market for educated and certified building operators, NEEA will work to achieve lasting improvement in the energy-efficient operation and maintenance (O&M) of commercial buildings serving K-12, government, higher education, healthcare, commercial real estate, hospitality, and manufacturing across the Northwest.